-If you look at nothing else on this page, these are the four that you should know about.
-I find myself recommending these resources again and again, in emails.
-I use them because they make my life easier, and I’m confident you’ll agree too.
+These are some resources that you should know about.
+I find myself recommending these again and again, in emails and in conversations.
+I use them because they make my life easier, and I’m confident you’ll agree too…

 We have hosted used a few hosting in the past, there as been good and bad experiences.
 We used to host with stablehost which is ok but what I have found having a few accounts with them is that my entire account constantly get wiped due to infections.
 This as been a huge nightmare over the years so I can no longer recommend them.
 So without further ado here is a list of the service I use and love: